sarajahedazad/ME700-Final-Project/README.md

 mamba activate me700-final
 ```
 ### Step 3: Running the Codes
 Copy and paste the following commands in the terminal on SCC.
 You have to wait until the jobs are finished.
-You will recieve an email when the first job atats and when the last job finishes.
+You will recieve an email when the first job starts and when the last job finishes.
 ```
 qsub -N myjob_meshgen job_meshgen.sh
 qsub -N myjob_jobscsvgen -hold_jid myjob_meshgen job_jobscsvgen.sh